Mount Lilydale Mercy College: Controversies

 Mount Lilydale Mercy College has experienced some controversies.
 In May 2015, the school ran a religious seminar that many year 12 students felt was "biased", "homophobic" and "sexist".
 The seminar, ran by a religious program called Focus on the Family Australia, affected one student to the point that she felt compelled to protest it by starting a petition, and contacting a journalist, who published an article critiquing the schools choice in what they teach their students.

-In 2022 a media student's film featuring LGBTQ themes and imagery was denied from being shown at an exhibition meant to take place in October 2022.
+In 2022, a media student's film featuring LGBTQ themes and imagery was denied from being shown at an exhibition meant to take place in October 2022.
 This incident was then mentioned in parliament and written about by The Age.
 The film was denied due to it not aligning with the institutions "catholic values".

 In January 2023, the school experienced a large data breach in which up to 400 credit card numbers were stolen by "third party hackers".
-The breach included details of current and former parents who's information was still on file with the school.
-The school was notified of the hack on January 11, 2023 by the Australian Federal Police and notified parents in a letter send out on January 30, 2023.
+The breach included details of current and former parents whose information was still on file with the school.
+The school was notified of the hack on 11 January 2023 by the Australian Federal Police and notified parents in a letter send out on 30 January 2023.